- 2foodtrippers Hanoi Food Guide

 Bun Bo Nam Bo (Beef & Noodles)

 No worries if you don’t eat pork, head over to Bun Bo Nam Bo for the Southern Vietnamese dish of the same.
-Unlike Pho and Bun Cha, this dish is not be a Hanoi creation, but it’s still worth eating at Bun Bo Nam Bo for the melange of ingredients (grilled beef, veggies, herbs, peanuts and crispy onions) artfully served together in one big bowl.
+Unlike Pho and Bun Cha, this dish is not a Hanoi creation, but it’s still worth eating in Hanoi at Bun Bo Nam Bo for the melange of ingredients (grilled beef, veggies, herbs, peanuts and crispy onions) artfully served together in one big bowl.
 When you eat Bun Bo Nam Bo, be sure to add fresh lime juice and chili sauce for maximum flavor.